gRPC has different types of methods and this tutorial will teach you all this in details. The gRPC method types are:

 jokeDict.Add(joke.Author, joke.Description);

-Test it by invoking the URL of the ClientStreaming action method which in my case is – https://localhost:44304/Home/ClientStreaming
+Test it by invoking the URL of the ClientStreaming action method which in our case is – https://localhost:7064/Home/ClientStreaming

-You will see jokes no 3, 2 and 4 displayed on the View.
+We will see jokes no 3, 2 and 4 displayed on the browser.
 This is shown by the below image:

-I will create a bi-directional streaming call method for exchanging jokes by joke no.
+We will create a bi-directional streaming call method for exchanging jokes by a joke number.

 service Greeter {